scitor/SR2-IndustrialRevolution/readme.md

 - changed civilian trade ship navigation
     - asteroids with mining bases spawn trade ships (which can be destroyed, thus blockaded)
-    - added "Blockaded Export" status, the specific resource is blockaded if ships are shot down until new ones arrive old "Blockaded" status still applies to the target planet, if the ship was carrying goods from a trade station
+    - added "Blockaded Export" status, the specific resource is blockaded if ships are shot down until new ones arrive old "Blockaded" status still applies to the target planet, if the ship was carrying goods from a trade station (currently disabled)
-    - trade ships don't reassign to random planets after delivering inter-system resources anymore. mostly.. it chooses the next (blockaded) planet if the global civLimit isn't reached, or despawns.
+    - trade ships don't reassign to random planets after delivering inter-system resources anymore.
-- moved trade stations to be at 'exit points' of systems, renamed to "Customs Office [Systemname]"
+- moved trade stations to be at 'exit points' of systems, repurposed back to trading
+- every planet has a "Customs Office" now, will not spawn ships until CO is present
-- civilians (from a foreign empire) are enemies too for AI (colony ships apparently too)
+- civilians (from a foreign empire) are enemies too for AI (colony ships apparently too, need tuning)
 - added Statuses to Asteroids
+- multiple ships per route (1/min/route)
+- almost complete restructure of civilian navigation
+- removes blockaded status when a planet/asteroid changes export target.
+  (in case its still under siege it will regain status quickly)

 # todo (ideas)
-- maybe multiple ships per route (1/min/route)
-- remove blockaded status when a planet/asteroid changes target.
-  (in case its still under siege it will regain status quickly)
-- only spawn customs office if there's actual export to that system
-    - add upgrades (through planet buildings or orbitals) currently they start MAX size, they could start min and be upgraded in steps
+- add upgrades to customs offices (through planet buildings or orbitals) currently they start MAX size, they could start min and be upgraded in steps
 - rework pirates (smaller, more of them, camping on lanes, interceptable, more stashes, occasional raid)
 - change ore asteroids to use a mining bases like a resource